Riviera Country Club: History

 The country club prospered in the 1930s; it hosted the dressage equestrian and the riding part of the modern pentathlon events for the 1932 Summer Olympics.
 The Riviera Equestrian Center was where prominent riders like Egan Merz trained younger people like Elizabeth Taylor how to ride; Taylor, then a child star, was preparing for her role in the 1944 movie National Velvet.

-According to a story told about Randy Newman, in the early 1950s, the club did not even allow Jews on the premises.
+According to a story told about Randy Newman, in the early 1950s, the club did not allow Jews on the premises.

 The 1952 movie Pat and Mike, starring Katharine Hepburn and Babe Zaharias, was filmed at Riviera, as was The Caddy, starring Jerry Lewis and Dean Martin, with a cameo appearance by Ben Hogan, and Follow the Sun, about Hogan, starring Glenn Ford and Anne Baxter.
 During the silent era, the 1927 movie Spring Fever was filmed at the new club, in which it was called Oakmont Country Club.

-Riviera has had many famous members, which included Humphrey Bogart, Glen Campbell, Vic Damone, Peter Falk, Jack Ging, Dean Martin, Gregory Peck, Walt Disney, Hal Roach, Douglas Fairbanks, and Mary Pickford.
+Riviera has had many famous members, which included Humphrey Bogart, Glen Campbell, Vic Damone, Peter Falk, Jack Ging, Dean Martin, Gregory Peck, Walt Disney, Hal Roach, Douglas Fairbanks, Mary Pickford, and O. J. Simpson.
 The actor Conrad Veidt died suddenly of a heart attack in 1943 while playing golf at the club.

 Willie Hunter, the 1921 British Amateur champion and six-time PGA Tour winner, served as the head professional from 1936 to 1964.
 His son, Mac Hunter, was head pro from 1964 to 1973.
 Willie Hunter helped save the course from severe flooding in 1939, and helped rescue the club from bankruptcy during World War II.